 Excluded from calculating the 1 percent of total aggregate contributions received in a calendar year by a committee are the following:

-When a political committee reaches the limit applicable to the campaign (or the calendar year for continuing committees), no more anonymous funds may be accepted.
-These excess dollars must be returned to the donors if they can be identified or forfeited to the state's general fund.
-If the contributors cannot be identified, immediately send a check to PDC payable to the State Treasurer in the amount of the overage, along with an explanation of the circumstances surrounding receipt of excess anonymous funds.
+If the campaign cannot identify the donor and accepting the anonymous contribution would put the committee over the limit, the money must be forfeited to the state's general fund.
+Immediately send a check to PDC payable to the State Treasurer in the amount of the overage, along with an explanation of the circumstances surrounding receipt of excess anonymous funds.